 This Data Management Plan (DMP) describes the data that will be collected and generated during the RETROFIT55 project.
 The main focus is on how the data will be managed, from the acquisition to the exploitation and dissemination, as well as on the way in which the data will be made available for future use.

-This document will be updated during the project lifetime: this first release presents an overview of the data that are expected to be collected/generated during the project and the way the Consortium intends to manage them.
-The report will also provide information about accessibility and re-use of other project outputs, such as publications, the project web-page, presentations, and other dissemination material.
-The next versions will provide more details about the data management and how it is implemented in the project, as well as a detailed description of all datasets collected and generated during the project
+This document will be updated during the project lifetime: the first release presented an overview of the data that are expected to be collected/generated during the project and the way the Consortium intended to manage them, as well as information about accessibility and re-use of other project outputs (publications, the project web-page, presentations, dissemination material, etc).
+This updated version provides more details about the data management and how it is implemented in the project, as well as a detailed description of all datasets collected and generated during the project from M1 to M18.
+A final version will be issued at the end of the project.

-Since RETROFIT55 involves either industrial data or the development to higher TRL of innovative industrial solutions, which may eventually turn into market products, some data used in the project and some of the results will not be open to the public or they will be made available in a suitable non-dimensional form, which will still allow to quantify the benefits of the developed solutions but will prevent the possibilities to reverse engineering.
+Since RETROFIT55 involves either industrial data or the development to higher TRL of innovative industrial solutions, which may eventually turn into market products, some data used in the project and some of the results will not be open to the public.